 In order to preserve the continuity of this Scheme, Yoshiyuki Sankai plans to transfer part of the Class B Shares held to the Foundations at no cost.
 Furthermore, the Foundations plans to hold the Class B Shares for the foreseeable future.

 As holders of Class B Shares, the Foundations have created the following guidelines concerning the exercise of voting rights with the objective of ensuring that the Group's advanced technologies are used for peaceful purposes only and preventing damage to the corporate value of the Company.
-As the owner of the Class B Shares the Foundations shall vote against resolutions that contain language defined in a and b below at the General Meeting of Shareholders and the General Meeting of Class Shareholders.
+As the owner of the Class B Shares the Foundations shall vote against resolutions that contain language defined in a and b below at the General Meeting of Shareholders.